matteobaccan/owner/README.md

         CustomType salutation(String name);
     }

-You can define you own class types as in the above example `CustomType`.
+OWNER API will take the value "example" and pass it to the CustomType constructor then return it.

+But there is more.
 OWNER API supports automatic conversion for:

   1. Primitive types: boolean, byte, short, integer, long, float, double.
   2. Enums (notice that the conversion is case sensitive, so FOO != foo or Foo).
   3. java.lang.String, of course (no conversion is needed).
- 4. java.net.URL, java.net.URI, java.io.File (they fall in case #6).
+  4. java.net.URL, java.net.URI.
+  5. java.io.File (the character `~` will be expanded to `user.home` System Property).
- 5. java.lang.Class (this can be useful, for instance, if you want to load the jdbc driver, or similar cases).
+  6. java.lang.Class (this can be useful, for instance, if you want to load the jdbc driver, or similar cases).
- 6. Any instantiable class declaring a public constructor with a single argument of type `java.lang.String`.
+  7. Any instantiable class declaring a public constructor with a single argument of type `java.lang.String`.
- 7. Any instantiable class declaring a public constructor with a single argument of type `java.lang.Object`.
+  8. Any instantiable class declaring a public constructor with a single argument of type `java.lang.Object`.
- 8. Any class declaring a public *static* method `valueOf(java.lang.String)` that returns an instance of itself.
+  9. Any class declaring a public *static* method `valueOf(java.lang.String)` that returns an instance of itself.
- 9. Any class for which you can register a [`PropertyEditor`][propedit] via [`PropertyEditorManager.registerEditor()`][propeditmanager].
+ 10. Any class for which you can register a [`PropertyEditor`][propedit] via [`PropertyEditorManager.registerEditor()`][propeditmanager].

-Example:

-    public class CustomType {
-        private final String text;

-        public CustomType(String text) {
-            this.text = text;
-        }

-        public String getText() {
-            return text;
-        }
-    }

-If any error happens during the constructor call you'll receive a `java.lang.UnsupportedOperationException` with some meaningful description.
+If OWNER API cannot find any way to map your business object, you'll receive a `java.lang.UnsupportedOperationException` with some meaningful description to identify the problem as quickly as possible.

-You can also register your custom [`PropertyEditor`][propedit] to convert text properties into your objects using the static method [`PropertyEditorManager.registerEditor()`][propeditmanager].
+You can also register your custom [`PropertyEditor`][propedit] to convert text properties into your business objects using the static method [`PropertyEditorManager.registerEditor()`][propeditmanager].
 See also [`PropertyEditorSupport`][propeditsupport], it may be useful if you want to implement a `PropertyEditor`.